Siege of Lichtenberg

-The siege of Lichtenberg was a battle of the Franco-Prussian War that took place on August 9–10, 1870 at Lichtenberg Castle between French and German (Prussian and Württembergian) troops.
+The siege of Lichtenberg was a battle of the Franco-Prussian War that took place on August 9 to 10 in 1870 at Lichtenberg Castle between the French and the German (Prussian and Württembergian) troops.
 After a brief but fierce shelling a German force under the command of Generalmajor Hermann Freiherr von Hügel, part of the Württemberg Division (Generalleutnant Hugo von Obernitz) and the Third Army (Crown Prince Frederick William) forced the surrender of the French garrison of Lichtenberg under the command of Second Lieutenant Archer (of the 96th Infantry Regiment).
 In addition to Lichtenberg, in a single period in August 1870, the German army also defeated the French fortresses of La Petite-Pierre, Marsal and Vitry-le-François.

 Battle

-The fortified Lichtenberg Castle is located at the entrance to the Vosges mountains, on a conical hill.
+The fortified Lichtenberg Castle is located at the entrance to the Vosges mountains on a conical hill.
 On the night of August 8, the order to capture Lichtenberg reached Prussian Generalleutnant von Obernitz.
 To carry out the order, General von Obernitz formed an attack column and appointed General von Hügel was as its commander.
 The initial force consisted of the 1st and 3rd Jäger battalions, half a squadron of the 4th Cavalry Regiment, two 4-pdr. batteries and a detachment of pioneers.
 From their open-air barracks near Rothbach and Ingweiler, the Württemberg Army troops arrived at Lichtenberg on the morning of 9 August and captured the village of Lichtenberg.
-Nevertheless, the fortress garrison rejected the German demand of surrender and the latters infantry and cavalry forces accordingly established positions in the town.
+Nevertheless, the fortress garrison rejected the German demand of surrender and the latter's infantry and cavalry forces accordingly established positions in the town.